-The name is derived from the shape of the flowering ‘head’, which has a large cirular centre surrounded by bright yelllow petals reminiscent of sunbeams or flames.
+The name is derived from the shape of the flowering ‘head’, which has a large circular centre surrounded by bright yellow petals reminiscent of sunbeams or flames.

 The flower head itself consists of many individual flowers which are a delight to bees.
 These tiny flowers within each flower head then mature into a huge number of nutritious seeds; which in turn feed birds and animals.

 There is a vast array of sunflower varieties, some are perfectly developed for agriculture, grown for animal feed, for oil production or for human consumption in factory food production or snacks.